digitraceslab/niimpy/docs/architecture.rst

 Architecture and workflow
 =========================

-Niimpy toolbox functionality is organized into four layers: 1) Data Reading, 2) Data Preprocessing, 3) Data Exploration, and 4) Data Analysis.
+Niimpy toolbox functionality is organized into four layers:

+1. Data Reading
+2. Data Preprocessing
+3. Data Exploration
+4. Data Analysis.

 Each layer in implemented as a module.
 Following table presents the layer properties.

 +-----------------------+-------------------------------------------------+
 |         Layer         |                    Purpose                      |